How to Win a Soccer Game Using Winning Soccer Strategies

 When your team is defending their side of the field, trying to prevent a goal, the wedge should be oriented outwards towards the sidelines, away from your goal.
 When under pressure, defenders should always move the ball away from the goal that they are defending and towards the sidelines to prevent the other team from gaining quick scoring opportunities, if the ball is lost in a challenge.
 The last thing a defensive soccer player wants to do is cross the ball in front of their own goal, have it intercepted by the other team, and provide them with an excellent scoring opportunity.
 This is one of the most common and costly mistakes that young defensive soccer players make.

 Of course, switching the play to the opposite side of the field is an important soccer strategy that players must understand how and when to utilize; however, cross-field horizontal passes should only be done when there is no opportunity for the opposing team to intercept the ball.
 When under pressure, it is best for a defensive player to keep the ball on the outside of the field, and try to move it up-field from an outside position.
 If the pressure is overwhelming, and a pass cannot be completed to an up-field midfielder, the best course of action is to simply kick the ball out of bounds and let your defense reposition themselves to defend their goal.
+Or, if possible, kick the ball off an opposing player so that it carries out of bounds, which allows your team to restart play with an offensive throw in.

 Utilize These Basic Offensive and Defensive Soccer Strategies